robang74/roberto-a-foglietta/301-socialism-is-not-communism.md

 ## Socialism is not Communism

 > [!WARN]
 >
 > **Work in Progress - 1<sup>st</sup> unreviewed draft despite rev. number > 1!**

 There is a biased misconception about these two terms and it is rooted into a misunderstanding of these two concepts mainly based on a biased education system.

 * [mass education system and propaganda]()

-Someone that have learned since the childhood something, despite that idea is false and wrong, it rarely put that idea under revision in later times of life but more probably s/he will do as much as possible to confirm and support that bias.
+Someone that has learned something since childhood, despite that idea being false and wrong, rarely puts that idea under revision in later times of life but more probably s/he will do as much as possible to confirm and support that bias.

-> After all, we are much more social animals rather than truth seekers --Jeff Bezos, Amazon
+> After all, we are much more social animals rather than truth seekers.
+> -- Jeff Bezos, Amazon

 Good time as well as a good starting point to put the idea that socialism = communism under deep scrutiny by facts.